All Episodes

 You're right.

-Well, but he's also media.
+Well, I bet he's also a family.

 So if he's being vilified, he asked for it, and he's playing it up in the media.